Tuesday, 27 June, 2017

 <url></url> tags for each page entry.
 In addition, each

 <url> tag must also include (encompass) a set of

 <loc> tags which specify the page's URL (given above as the landing page for www.example.com).

-To add another page, say product1.html, you'd create another
+To add another page, say product1.html, you'd create another entry like so:

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> <url> <loc>http://www.example.com/</loc> </url> <url> <loc>http://www.example.com/product1.html</loc> </url> </urlset>

 Just keep adding new entries for each page until you're done.
 There are other tags you can use too, like

 <changefreq> but they're not essential.
 If you interested in adding more detail read the specification referenced earlier.

 Finally, upload your new sitemap.xml to your website’s root directory (strongly recommended).

 Technical side note: XML documents must have their entities escaped.
 This means any URL values you enter which contain &'"<> must be replaced with it's escaped equivalent.
 So: